 Sometimes you luck out and find a book that is just what the doctor ordered.
 There is nothing like a quick escape, when you can lose yourself in a touching, inspirational, easy to read story.
 I loved this book so much!

 The Extraordinary Life of Sam Hell is about a boy born with ocular albinism to a loving and devoted Catholic mother and hardworking pharmacist father.
 Sam Hill has the eyes of a devil; they are red due to his condition, and his unusual look makes it difficult for him to blend in.
 His classmates shun him and even the Sister at his Catholic school treats him unkindly.
 He becomes the target of a bully and chooses not to rat him out due to fear.
-Eddie, the only black child in the school and possibly the entire town, and Mao, the daughter of an alcoholic who has a reputation for being promiscuous, both outcasts in their own right, are Sam’s only friends.
-Embolden with his mother’s faith and his father’s guidance, Eddie’s kindness and sports expertise, and Mao’s unconditional love and friendship, Sam and his devilish eyes make it through high school.
+Eddie, the only black child in the school and possibly the entire town, and Mickie, the daughter of an alcoholic who has a reputation for being promiscuous, both outcasts in their own right, are Sam’s only friends.
+Embolden with his mother’s faith and his father’s guidance, Eddie’s kindness and sports expertise, and Mickie’s unconditional love and friendship, Sam and his devilish eyes make it through high school.

 Sam faces challenges once again when his big goals that include pursuing higher education are put on hold.
 His love for family supersede his desire to go to college and he stays around to help when his parents need him most.